- Vermont in Winter: Things to Do & Places to Visit (2024) ❄️ - November 28, 2023

 Not only can you pick-your-own apples and then sample Boothby’s selection of handcrafted fruit wines, but you can also opt to stay a little longer by renting out one of the vintage farmhouses they offer for overnight lodging.
-Take advantage of this opportunity to slow down, unwind, and relax in the beauty of Southern Maine in fall.
+Take advantage of this opportunity to slow down, unwind, and relax in the beauty of Maine in fall.

 What could possibly be a more quintessential New England fall activity than wandering around lost in a corn maze?
-There is no small number of corn mazes to choose from in this area of the country, but the longest continually running corn maze in Maine absolutely must be on the list of corn mazes to visit.
+There is no small number of Maine corn mazes to choose from in this area of the country, but the longest continually running corn maze in Maine absolutely must be on the list of corn mazes to visit.

 Treworgy Family Orchards in Levant is one of those family farms that really does it up for all who decide to take on the challenge of their four-acre maze.
-Riddle stations are set up within the maze in keeping with each year’s theme, and anyone that can complete the puzzle is treated to free ice cream at the end!
+Riddle stations are set up within the maze in keeping with each year’s theme, and anyone that completes the puzzle is treated to free ice cream at the end!

-Pumpkin Valley Farm in Dayton, ME is a prime example of the kind of pumpkin patch experience that can be found in this area of New England.
-Hayrides, a petting zoo, a giant jumping pillow, corn pit, ball launchers, and a six-acre corn maze are just a few of the reasons to choose Pumpkin Valley Farm for your pumpkin patch excursion this fall.
+Pumpkin Valley Farm in Dayton, ME is a prime example of the kind of pumpkin patch experience that make for great Maine in fall fun.
+Hayrides, a petting zoo, a giant jumping pillow, a corn pit, ball launchers, and a 5 acre corn maze are just a few of the reasons to choose Pumpkin Valley Farm for your fall fun pumpkin picking.